 More Poetry of DIY – Using the Means at Hand (1967-2011)

-It is a common misconception that DIY music productions are necessarily realized without a budget.
-In fact, their most striking characteristic is that they aim to create unique listening experiences by using the means at hand.
+It is a common misconception that DIY music productions are necessarily made without a budget.
+In fact, their most striking feature is that they aim to create unique listening experiences with the resources available.
 36 minutes with works by Blancmange, Gregory Whitehead, Minus Delta T, People Like Us and others.

 Ambient Japan (1981-2004)